kevingonzalez7997/Manual_Terraform_Provisioning_D5/README.md

 - The utilization of modules and variables could also enhance the functionality of Terraform.
 - The application is also a single point of failure and could be replicated to further increase resiliency
 ## Conclusion
+In conclusion, this deployment employs Terraform (Infrastructure as Code) for infrastructure provisioning to host a banking application server.
+Jenkins is integrated for automated building and testing, with webhooks serving as triggers.
+Gunicorn is the selected application hosting solution.
+Monitoring was introduced with CloudWatch for system resource monitoring, no metric or issues were identified, confirming the deployment's robustness and stability.